leonnicolas/boringtun/README.md

 ## Available Tags

-For every day with a new commit, a manifest with a new tag is created.
+For every day with a new commit to Cloudflare's boringtun, a manifest with a new tag is created.

 Manifests annotated with only a sha sum are based on `Debian:stable-slim`.

 Manifests with the tag `alpine-<sha>` or alpine are based on `alpine`.

 ### latest